 I was fortunate enough to participate in the Graduate Colloquium hosted by the Centre for Barth Studies this week.
 Each person gave a 20-30 minute presentation on a selected portion of Church Dogmatics, Volume 3:3, followed by 40-30 minutes discussion.
 The presentations were amazing, and showed just how many diverse and brilliant lines of thought can be developed through to exploration of Barth’s work.
 The opportunity to listen to and engage in discussion with the community that had gathered was a true gift—not least because it showed how much there is yet to be learnt.
 In any case, given the current events in Charlottesville, I figured I might as well post the presentation I gave (as well as some of the lines of interrogation that emerged in the discussion afterwards).
 I hope it’s worth reading.

-The prayer for homily last week was about being many and one—so, set up to motivate an appreciation of diversity in unity.
-Since Wittgenstein’s approach to this is one of my main philosophical interests , I figured that I’d try and give a homily that managed to communicate some of the more practically important conclusions that can be gleaned from his writing in a way that 60 middle schoolers might enjoy at 8:30 in the morning.
+The prayer for homily last week was about being many and one—so, it was set up to motivate an appreciation of diversity in unity.
+Since Wittgenstein’s approach to this is one of my main philosophical interests, I tried to give a homily that managed to communicate some of the more practically important conclusions that can be gleaned from his writing in a way that 60 middle schoolers might enjoy at 8:30 in the morning.
 I figured the attempt would be interesting, and at the least provide an answer to the question, ‘why should we care about conceptual analysis of theology?’
 In any case, it’s basically an attempt to apply several aspects of my account of Wittgenstein’s religious philosophy.
 Enjoy!
 (The actual homily was obviously a bit different, but it stuck to the text for the main part.)

 Many and one; multiplicity and Unity.
 One of my main philosophical interests—it was actually central to all of my papers for Divinity school this year.
 So, I’m going to use this gathering to run through three of the most important things about unity and diversity, and why they’re important.